 - inflammation around the injection site

-Taking etanercept can sometimes affect the blood count (the number of blood cells present in your blood) and can make you more likely to develop infections.
+Etanercept affects the immune system and can make you more likely to pick up infections.
+It can also make infections harder to spot.
 Avoid close contact with people with infections and be extra careful with food safety.